Changissnz/selfinterest/README.md

 decisions that took place in the past was fault by technical judgment.
-Therefore, goes the thinking, the best way to deal with liabilities from "utility" of these pasts is to duplicate these pasts' image in ways that deflect fault onto the least valuable aspects that are nevertheless supposed to be guarded against the APT.
+Therefore, goes the thinking, the best way to deal with liabilities from "utility" of these pasts is to duplicate these pasts' image in ways that deflect fault onto the least valuable aspects that are nevertheless supposed to be guarded from the APT.
 It is this kind of technique that is conducive to more pathology than what the past was worth, since the past is attempted duplication of image as a form of defense against the threat that supposedly wanted to use elements of the target's past to gain from the target's loss.
 But it is now the present.
 Repetition for camouflage.
 Very curious.
 But alas, maybe the danger from a labeled APT really